semaperepelitsa/smart_titles/README.md

     <%= title %>

-Note that even if you don't output it you still have to call it.
+Note that you don't have to call it if you don't output it.

     <% title %>